How to interpret the Lifetime value report

 Here's an example from one of our test stores.
 Customers are by default grouped to groups by the month they made their first order.

 Every row represents a fixed group of customers and every column is a month after their first purchase.
 In the picture below, there are 4398 new customers who made their first purchase in January 2018.
-In the first actual cell, the 61€ means that these customers purchased in average total 61€ per customer on their first month as customers.
+In the first actual cell, 61€ means that these customers purchased on average total of 61€ per customer on their first month as customers.